The following people serve in the indicated capacities.

-President – Paul Marshall
+President and Director – Paul Marshall

 Board Member and President Paul Marshall partnered with Rod Pharis in the development of the first DART at San Martin Airport starting in 2008 and brought the idea to CalPilots for statewide expansion, where he stimulated its growth throughout the state.
+He led the transition on the CalDART side when CalPilots divested CalDART, launching it as an independent corporation.
 He is an associate member of the Santa Clara County Emergency Management Association and member of the California Emergency Services Association.
 He is retired from Sunrise Telecom, a company he cofounded in 1991 and worked in through 2011.
 He earned a BSME from UC Davis and an MBA from the Harvard Business School.
 He transports California doctors, nurses, and staff to a free medical clinic in Mexico with LIGA, the Flying Doctors of Mercy.
-He has flown 230 children as a part of the EAA Young Eagle program at EAA Chapter 62 at San Jose Reid Hillview Airport.
-He is a private pilot, instrument rated with over 2200 flight hours, 600 formation hours.
+He has flown more than 300 children as a part of the EAA Young Eagle program at EAA Chapter 62 at San Jose Reid Hillview Airport.
+He is a private pilot, instrument rated with over 2600 flight hours, 600 formation hours.
 He first learned public service and the value of preparedness in scouting.
 Email: firstname.lastname@example.org

-Secretary – Edward Story
+Secretary and Director – Edward Story

-Board Member and Secretary Ed Story is the CalPilot Region 5 Vice President and actively promoted DART since the CalPilots Annual Conference in October 2015.
+Board Member and Secretary Ed Story is the CalPilots Region 5 Vice President and actively promoted DART since the CalPilots Annual Conference in October 2015.
 Ed sponsored the organization of DART at the Santa Monica Airport Association.
-He is a commerical pilot, with instrument, multi engine, single engine, seaplane and rotary wing ratings.
+He is a commercial pilot, with instrument, multi engine, single engine, seaplane and rotary wing ratings.
 He is a member of the Santa Monica Airport Association Board, the Southern California Airspace User Working Group, American Red Cross Santa Monica Chapter Board, and formerly the Professional Helicopter Pilot Association Board.
 He is the managing partner and a founder of Ironwood Advisory and is experienced in operations, strategic planning, product design and development, general management, and sales/marketing responsibilities.
 Ed earned his MBA from the Harvard Business School and his Bachelors degree in International Relations from Pomona College.
 He served as an Infantry Officer, in the U.S. Army with tour of duty in Vietnam.
 He is an Eagle Scout and grew up overseas.
 Email: email@example.com

-General Counsel – Lloyd Kirschbaum
+General Counsel and Director – Lloyd Kirschbaum

 Board Member and General Counsel Lloyd Kirschbaum is a past president of the Lawyer-Pilots Bar Association, a national group with about 600 members, founded in 1959.
 He mostly litigates, mostly on the plaintiff’s side, in aviation, personal injury, real estate, and probate; representing pilots, charter operators, repair stations, FBOs, airport associations, aircraft owners and similar.
 He was admitted to the California Bar in 1984, and holds a variety of additional admissions, including the US Supreme Court.
 He holds a BA in Economics from the University of Maryland and a JD from the Southwestern University School of Law in Los Angeles.
 Lloyd has been a private pilot since 1993, with about 1500 hours in 23 different aircraft types.
 He would trade all possessions for a back seat ride with the Thunderbirds or Blue Angels.

-Government/NGO Liaison Officer – Ron Lovick
+Government/NGO Liaison Officer & Director – Ron Lovick

-Board Member and Government/NGO Liaison Officer Ron Lovick is the Executive Director of CalDART San Diego, a 501(c)3 corporation working towards its initial DART operating experience.
+Board Member and Government/NGO Liaison Officer Ron Lovick is the Executive Director of San Diego CalDART, forming a regional DART team operating out of San Diego County Airports.
 He is a member of the Palomar Airport Advisory Board, a Senior Government Liaison Officer with the San Diego Chapter of the American Red Cross, and a Terrorism Liaison Officer and Infrastructure Liaison Officer with the Law Enforcement Coordination Center and Infragard Business Watch in San Diego.
-He has hands on experience in specialized use of aircraft in law enforcement and rescue operations, with extensive real-time air-to-ground communications for tactical and operational response.
-He has worked with the FBI and DHS in cooperation with law enforcement agencies to mitigate local, state and national vulnerabilities where terrorists might exploit our nation’s critical infrastructure.
+He has 30 years law enforcement experience in use of aircraft in law enforcement and rescue operations, with extensive real-time air-to-ground communications for tactical and operational response.
+He has worked with the FBI and DHS in cooperation with law enforcement agencies to mitigate local, state and national vulnerabilities from terrorists exploiting our critical infrastructure.
 He is a private pilot with over 35 years and 1,000 hours of flying experience throughout the Western United States and southern California.
 In his spare time Ron is building an RV-12 home-built aircraft after completing an RV-8 a few years back.
 Email: firstname.lastname@example.org